hyrorre/CrossChronox/README.md

 * boost
 * picojson
 * SFML2
-* sfeMovie
 * Crypto++
 * libiconv (only Windows)

 # Building on macOS(Xcode)
-1. Install boost and Crypto++ with homebrew.
+1. Install boost, picojson, Crypto++, SFML2 and libiconv with vcpkg
-1. Download SFML2 and sfeMovie, and copy frameworks to /Library/Frameworks
-1. Download picojson, and copy picojson.h to /usr/local/include/picojson
 1. Open CrossChronox.xcodeproj and build!

-# Building on Windows(Visual Studio 2015)
+# Building on Windows(Visual Studio 2022)
-1. Create folders or symbolic links (named "include" and "lib") in the folder named "Dependencies" (Library include path and *.lib file path)
-1. Install boost, Crypto++, SFML2, sfeMovie and libiconv to the folders (You can also install boost, Crypto++, SFML2 and libiconv with nuget on Visual Studio)
+1. Install boost, picojson, Crypto++, SFML2 and libiconv with vcpkg
 1. Open CrossChronox.sln and build!